bgarciam92/bgarciam92/README.md

-## My name is Brayand Garcia and currently am starting my path as BackEnd developer.
+## My name is Brayand Garcia and currently I am starting my path as a BackEnd developer.

 ## I have the dream to become also a Game Developer.